A Guide to the best things to do in remarkable Rouen

 Historial Jeanne d’Arc

-Housed at the Archdiocese of Rouen, on the rue de Romain, this 5 story museum is dedicated to Joan of Arc.
+There are several places to visit in Rouen that are dedicated to Joan of Arc.
+The Historial Jeanne d’Arc is housed at the Archdiocese of Rouen, on the rue de Romain, this 5 story museum is dedicated to Joan of Arc.
 The legendary figure and young French heroine wa born in 1412 to poor farmers and died at the take when she was 19.
 Joan said I am not afraid… I was born to do this” and “I was in my thirteenth year when I heard a voice from God to help me govern my conduct.
 And the first time I was very much afraid.”

 Often nicknamed ‘La Pucelle d’Orléans’ (the maid of Orleans), Joan of Arc was born during the Hundred Year War, a fierce struggle between the French and the English over who would be the next heir to the French crown.